 - Customers’ pain points

 Targeting a wider audience may mean that you’re reaching people that aren’t that relevant to your business.
-If your target audience is small but highly relevant, you’ll have a solid foundation for creating the rest of your brand’s content material and assets.
+If your target audience is small but highly relevant, such as people who live in your local area, you’ll have a solid foundation for creating the rest of your brand’s content material.

 2. Research the Competition